Nitemice/gitifier/README.md

 # NoVC Gitifier

-Tool for converting multiple versions of files into a git history
+Tool for converting multiple versions of files into a git history.

 Gitifier has three modes: